 zipfile contains the following files:

-tnsnames.orafiles while configuring Oracle GoldenGate to work with the Autonomous Database.
+tnsnames.orafiles while configuring Oracle GoldenGate to work with the Autonomous Database instance.

-Configure the server where Oracle GoldenGate is running to connect into the Autonomous Database.
+Configure the server where Oracle GoldenGate is running to connect to the Autonomous Database instance.

 Log into the server where Oracle GoldenGate was installed.